 The close encounter had only lasted for a few moments but it was so intense.
 You'd think it would be the same as watching these animals up close from a jeep, but the sensation is entirely different.

 And that we could experience this with rhinos without having to search much!

 On our way to the jeep, we got lucky a second time.
 There was a group of antelope nearby and a mother had just left one of her little ones behind.

 Apparently, the little ones are so vulnerable when they're born, that the moms leave lying somewhere in the grass and only go back to them to feed them until they can properly walk (and run away from things) on their own.
 The “idea” behind it is that predators will follow and hunt the herd and won't see the little ones in the grass.

 The Shamwari Conservation Experience

 Duties range from tracking and monitoring wildlife to physical tasks.
-You’ll learn about wildlife management and will get plenty of opportunities to interact with the local communities.
+You'll learn about African wildlife management and will have plenty of opportunities to interact with the local communities.

 For more information, check out the Shamwari Conservation website.

 Practical information for staying at the Shamwari game park

 Shamwari has six lodges and one Explorer Camp available, they are spread throughout the game park site: